13 Quirkiest Items That Sold for Millions at Auctions

 A giant steel rabbit

 And we’re back with some really expensive art.
 A three-foot stainless steel rabbit created by the artist Jeff Koons in 1986 sold at auction in 2019 for the breathtaking price of $91 million.
 It went to Robert E. Mnuchin, an art dealer and the father of Treasury Secretary Steven Mnuchin, and it set the world-record price for a work by a living artist.
 The rabbit is considered one of the most iconic works of art of the 20th century, and a blow-up version of it appeared in the Macy’s Day parade in 2007.
 The work has influenced generations of artists, even the aforementioned Damien Hirst.
 And on a funny side note, when Koons was deciding on what animal to sculpt a likeness of, he almost chose a pig.
 It seems like the bunny paid off.
+Next, check out these vintage old computers that could be worth a fortune.

 Truman Capote’s ashes